hinrikfp/KEST2VW-skila/windows-verkefni.md

 ### In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?
 ef það eru mikilvægar skrár hjá notandanum

+## Lab - Manage Virtual Memory

+### What is the current size of the virtual memory (paging file)?
+1408MB

+### What Drive [Volume Label] contains the paging file?
+C:

+### What is the recommended paging file size for all drives?
+1367MB

+### What Drive [Volume Label] contains the paging file?
+I:

+### Why would you ever change the default virtual memory page file settings in Windows?
+enga hugmynd

+## Lab – Use Device Manager

+### What information is listed in the Device Manager window?
+Why would you use it?
+allt um vélbúnaðin í tölvuni og tæki sem eru tengd við hana sem maður getur notað til að leysa vandamál með vélbúnaðinn